TTK4130/ttk4130.github.io/docs/assignments/assignment-3.rst

 The pendulum system shown in :numref:`Pendulum on a rotating disk` consists of a flat surface, a disk that can roll on the surface, and a pendulum attached to the rim of the disk.

-We have attached an inertial reference frame 0 such that the x0-axis is aligned with the surface.
+We have attached an inertial reference frame :math:`\theta` such that the :math:`x_0`-axis is aligned with the surface.
 We also have a moving reference frame at the center of the wheel.
 This reference frame will rotate with the wheel.
-Finally, we have attached a third reference frame to the hinge point of the pendulum such that the y3-axis always remains aligned with the pendulum rod.
-Note that the angle θ of the pendulum rod is given in terms of an axis that remains horizontal.
+Finally, we have attached a third reference frame to the hinge point of the pendulum such that the :math:`y_3`-axis always remains aligned with the pendulum rod.
+Note that the angle :math:`\theta` of the pendulum rod is given in terms of an axis that remains horizontal.
 You can assume no slip between the rim and the surface.

 .. hint::
     :class: dropdown

-    Equations 6.409 and 6.410 at page 261 in the book, or Equations 60 and 77 in the kinematics lecture notes, might be useful.
+    Equations 6.409 and 6.410 at page 261 in :cite:t:`Egeland2002`, or Equations 60 and 77 in :cite:t:`lect2024`, might be useful.

 .. admonition:: Tasks

-    a) Find the linear (translational) velocity of point A. Your answer should be expressed in terms of the parameters of the system, and the variables φ and θ and their time derivatives.
+    a) Find the linear (translational) velocity of point A. Your answer should be expressed in terms of the parameters of the system, and the variables :math:`\phi` and :math:`\theta` and their time derivatives.

-    b) Find the linear acceleration of the point A of the parameters of the system, and the variables φ and θ and their first and second order time derivatives.
+    b) Find the linear acceleration of the point A of the parameters of the system, and the variables :math:`\phi` and :math:`\theta` and their first and second order time derivatives.

 Problem 3 - Linked Mechanism